 For how long will you meditate?

-At Blackburn Meditation and Mindfulness, beginners are required to meditate for 20 minutes a day.
-In our view, periods like 10 minutes, or power meditations of one minute, do not establish any real stillness in life.
+At Blackburn Meditation and Mindfulness, beginners must meditate for 20 minutes a day.
+Periods like 10 minutes, or power meditations of one minute, do not establish any real stillness in life.

 Of course you can choose 30 minutes, or an hour – so long as you complete the period you have set yourself to meditate.
 This teaches the mind some discipline in your practice – it is not something to do only as the mind likes it, but rather a commitment to stillness, and if there is not stillness, to observe the mind rather than indulging the mind.